anaismu/anaismu.github.io/README.md

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) Anaïs Murat](https://www.linkedin.com/in/anais-myʁa)

 ## Research Interests
 Anaïs Murat is a PhD candidate in Computer Science at [Trinity College Dublin](https://tcd.ie) since September 2021.
 She is part of the third cohort being funded by the **Science Foundation Ireland’s Centre for Research Training in Artificial Intelligence [(CRT-AI)](https://crt-ai.ie)**.
 Supervised by Dr. Carl Vogel, she studies the impact of paralinguistic features on human dialogues.
-More specifically, she studies how gaze can be tracked and used to get insights into the progression of the interaction.
+More specifically, she studies how gaze can be tracked and used to get insights into the linguistic progression of the interaction.

 Coming from human sciences, she holds a diploma in English Literature and Civilisation, a Bachelor’s degree in Sciences of Language from [Université Lumière Lyon 2](https://www.univ-lyon2.fr/) (France), and a first-class honours Master’s Degree in Speech and Language Processing from [Trinity College Dublin](https://tcd.ie).
 Particularly interested in syntax and, more broadly, in the underlying rules and patterns governing human interactions, she investigates how these concepts can be applied to the field of Artificial Intelligence.